-Everything we review is tested by our dedicated team of in-house reviewers in our three custom-built, state-of-the-art test rooms in Reading and Bath.
-We put more AV and hi-fi kit through its paces than any other publication and review everything from small portable speakers to large home cinema systems.
+We put more AV and hi-fi kit through its paces than any other publication, and review everything from small portable speakers to large home cinema systems.
 If it plays audio or video, then we're interested.

 All our review verdicts are agreed upon by the team as a whole – not an individual reviewer.
 Each product will be listened to or viewed by several members of the review team, who will then discuss the final verdict before it appears in the magazine or on the website.
 This ensures we reach a consensus verdict.

-No manufacturer or PR is ever shown a review prior to publication, and our advertising department never knows what the test verdicts are before the magazine is published or a review appears online.
+No manufacturer or PR is ever shown a review prior to publication, and our advertising department never knows what the test verdicts are before the review is published.

-It’s how we’ve done things for more than 45 years, and how we plan to continue doing them for the next 45, to ensure our readers are always on the receiving end of top-quality buying advice, and to uphold our unrivalled reputation in the industry.
+It’s how we have done things for more than 45 years, and how we plan to continue doing them for the next 45 and more – to ensure our readers are always on the receiving end of top-quality buying advice, and to uphold our unrivalled reputation in the industry.

 If you want to learn more about how What Hi-Fi? tests, you can find the reviewing process explained and discussed in the following video...